ByteTrix/i2yt/README.md

     *   [Enable Google Sheets API](https://console.cloud.google.com/apis/library/sheets.googleapis.com)
     *   [Enable Google Drive API](https://console.cloud.google.com/apis/library/drive.googleapis.com)
 2. Place the `credentials.json` file in the root directory of the project.
-3. Share your Google Sheet and Google Drive folder with the service account'''s email address.
+3. Share your Google Sheet with the service account email address (Editor permissions).

+**⚠️ Google Drive Important Note**: Service accounts cannot upload to their own Google Drive due to storage quota limitations.
+For Google Drive uploads, you need to either:
+- Use a Google Workspace Shared Drive (add service account as Content Manager)
+- Share a personal folder with the service account (Editor permissions)
+- See [detailed setup guide](docs/google_sheets_setup.md#phase-5-google-drive-setup-optional) for complete instructions

-### 4. Create Your Configuration
+### 5. Create Your Configuration

 Copy the template to create your own configuration file: